 Nature Connectivity | Ecoleader

 Class Prices

-UdN is deeply committed to social and environmental justice.
-Part of your registration fees funds projects to share the impacts of nature with disadvantaged populations (free participation in Nature (Re)connections, scholarships for classes, trainings, school aids, etc.).
+UNature is deeply committed to social and environmental justice.
+Part of your registration fees funds projects to share the impacts of nature with disadvantaged populations (free participation in Nature (Re)Connections, scholarships for classes, trainings, school aids, etc.).

+Nature Connectivity | Ecoleader